ekfrench17/3308_Team3_Project/PAGE_TESTING.md

 * an html sheet for the frontend (and copy)
 * links for the other pages
 * data pulled in for the preview sections (if possible)</br>
-Link destinations for the page: links for the other 4 pages will be on the home page for easy navigation</br>
+Link destinations for the page: links for the other 4 pages will be on the home page as a navigation bar for easy navigation</br>

 List of tests for verifying the rendering of the page:</br>
-* verify  ???
+* navigation bar is working
+* response design testing - the screen size doesn't change how the page works or is navigated, everything is still responsive
+* each preview of the other pages is appearing correctly and the links work
+* everything is loaded properly (images and text etc)

 ### Login Page
 Page Title</br>